necroware/mce-adapter/README.md

 The adapter can convert MDA, Hercules, CGA, 16 colors EGA and 64 colors EGA to standard VGA (RGBHV) or RGBS (combined HV-sync).
 The sync output frequency is always the same as the input frequency.
 The adapter can only compose HV-sync, but doesn't actively change it.
-The digital color signal is converted to analog color signal, so any analog RGB monitor should understand it.
+The digital color signal is converted to analogue color signal, so any analogue RGB monitor should understand it.

 # Jumpers and switches